-Reading this might start making the view dark and twisted, not really.
-It is an act-of-god that forces us to re-evaluate every piece of information that we have taken for granted.
-What we have been taught and what we have practiced for yours, no longer applies.
+Reading this might start making the view dark and twisted, but not really.
+It is an act of god that forces us to re-evaluate every piece of information that we have taken for granted.
+What we have been taught and what we have practiced for yours no longer apply.

 That means a healthy workforce will not be the group of people bonding by the water cooler every morning, instead, a healthy workforce will be a workforce that actually works together and communicates well without ever having to meet personally, ever.

-In my experience leading an organization for almost 20 years now, this is the core of business continuity post-COVID-19, businesses should be all about change management as opposed to crisis management.
+In my experience leading an organization for almost 20 years now, this is the core of business continuity post-COVID-19; businesses should be all about change management instead of crisis management.
 With such change comes a large responsibility and enough awareness from founders and managers to contemplate adapting the company’s core values, workplace dynamics, and in some cases, the entire business model.

 It is time to consciously pivot your company’s mindset, gearing it to be more aligned with the new norm as opposed to a company struggling to keep its- now virtual- doors open.

-According to Mckinsey’s report titled “Beyond Coronavirus: the path to the next normal”, there are five stages to surviving the current status quo and moving into the next World E-Order and it all falls on the shoulders of management and leadership.
-Your focus is to Resolve the current crisis, keep your business’s Resilience because “this is a marathon not a sprint” in the words of Fady Younan, Extreme Solution’s GM, Return your business to ‘functioning cash-positive (if possible) state the soonest all the while focusing, planning and aiming towards the final two stages Reimagination and Reform; which are self-explanatory by definition.
+According to Mckinsey’s report titled “Beyond Coronavirus: the path to the next normal”, there are five stages to surviving the current status quo and moving into the next World E-Order, and it all falls on the shoulders of management and leadership.
+Your focus is to Resolve the current crisis and keep your business’s Resilience because “this is a marathon, not a sprint,” in the words of Fady Younan, Extreme Solution’s GM; return your business to ‘functioning cash-positive (if possible) state the soonest all the while focusing, planning and aiming towards the final two stages Reimagination and Reform; which are self-explanatory by definition.